Class 5 Newsletter Autumn Term 2021

 There is a curriculum map for Class 5 on the Class 5 webpage with details of the topic areas we are covering this term, up to Christmas.
 This can be found on the following link: https://www.thebritishschool.co.uk/class-5/

-We begin the school year with a really fabulous history focus.
-We will be looking at how the 20th century brought about huge changes politically, socially and economically.
-The children will develop their knowledge and skills in chronology and source work as well as study significant events, key individuals and developments in leisure and technology.
-Historical content will often fuel our literacy and written tasks and we are very much looking forward to seeing some fantastic pieces.
+We begin the school year with a really fabulous History focus on ‘Invasion and Resistance in Britain’, from the Celts and Romans, through to the Picts and Scots, Anglo-Saxons and Vikings.
+Children will develop their knowledge and skills in chronology and source work as well as study significant events and key individuals during these specific time periods.
+Historical content will often fuel our Literacy and written tasks, and I am very much looking forward to seeing some fantastic pieces!

 We will continue to learn spelling strategies and children will be assessed informally in class on their progress.
 Extra spelling practice at home is to be encouraged and we recommend the following site for an interactive approach. https://spellingframe.co.uk/spelling-rule/5/Year-5-and-6

 We are taking part in a national competition, the ROAR challenge, run by the Lyon’s Club.
 This competition inspires children to think big and to create world changing ideas!
 The children will develop their ideas in teams of 3 or 4, creating the ideas, posters, models, jingles, and a sales pitch to share the advantages of their world changing big ideas!
 We plan to devote a couple of off-timetable days to work on this.